OnAnOpenField/media-management/README.md

 These scripts will:

-1. Get a list of your most recent video files and list them in a file
+1. Get a list of your most recent video files and list them in a txt file
 2. Extract embedded SRT files from MKVs
 3. Fetch online subtitles using [Filebot](https://www.filebot.net/) and [Subliminal's](https://subliminal.readthedocs.io/en/latest/) commandline components
 4. Remove embedded subtitle files video files and any non-english audio tracks, as well as english commentary tracks
-5. Get the most recent subtitle files and list them in a file
+5. Get the most recent subtitle files and list them in a txt file
 6. Filter SRT files based on commonly used expressions included in SubCreditsList.txt, as well as remove HI/SDH lines using the windows tool [Subtitle Edit's](http://www.nikse.dk/subtitleedit/) commandline component